By Root Freedom | Natural Wellness

 Important: Avoid during pregnancy or if taking blood thinners.

-Where to get it: Dried dong quai root from Mountain Rose.
+Where to get it: Dried dong quai root from Amazon.

 Your Menopause Herbal Protocol